theta360developers/ricoh-viewer/docs/cloud.md

 Contact Oppkey for login to our public cloud site to browse around.

-## Deploy Your Own Public Site
+## Example to Deploy on Vercel

-If you wish to deploy your own site, refer to code on GitHub repository [oppkey-ricoh360-viewer-demo-with-login](https://github.com/codetricity/oppkey-ricoh360-viewer-demo-with-login) for an example showing how to deploy to Vercel with basic authentication login.
-The repo includes an example `vercel.json` file.
+The site above is deployed on Vercel.
+If you want to see the code we use for deployment as a reference, contact Oppkey for an example showing how to deploy to Vercel and protect the site with basic authentication login.

-For the example with login, the `secrets.env` needs to contain the `OPPKEY_VIEWER_PASSWORD` and `OPPKEY_VIEWER_USERNAME` environmental variable.
+With login, the `secrets.env` needs to contain the `OPPKEY_VIEWER_PASSWORD` and `OPPKEY_VIEWER_USERNAME` environmental variable.